elvishsu66/elvishsu66.github.io/_posts/2024-05-06-a-short-update-from-me.md

 ---
 layout: post
-title: A short summary of myself
+title: A short update from me
 description: The journey is the reward
 tags:
 - Thoughts